shadymeowy/nbody/README.md

 python3 utils/visualize.py ring_output.csv
 ```

 Using `visualize.py` is not straightforward, so we recommend using it for ring scenario given above.
+It is quite limited in functionality and platform support.
-In the next sprint, we will include a fully featured OpenGL 3.3 based visualizer for all platforms. `plot.py` is sufficient for basic analysis and visualization of any given results.
+In the next sprint, we will include a fully featured OpenGL 3.3 based visualizer for all platforms.

+`plot.py` is sufficient for basic analysis and visualization of any given results.